nikodemus/esrap/README.md

  - (pred #'<predicate> expr) -- succeeds, if #'<predicate> returns true
  - (most-full-parse &rest exprs) -- try to parse all subexpressions and choose the longest one
  - (v subexpr &rest args)    -- syntactic sugar for DESCEND-WITH-RULE
+ - (progn-v &rest forms)     -- like PROGN, but wraps its forms in DESCEND-WITH-RULE when needed
+ - (prog1-v &rest forms)     -- like PROG1, but wraps its forms in DESCEND-WITH-RULE when needed
+ - (list-v &rest forms)      -- like LIST, but wraps its forms in DESCEND-WITH-RULE when needed

 Typical idioms: